mariomarroquim/rails_application_service/README.md

 # Rails Application Service

-Service objects for Rails - the Rails way.
-This Ruby gem adds service objects to Rails applications.
+Service objects for Rails, the Rails way.
+This Ruby gem adds service objects to your Rails applications.

 ## Installation

-**1 - Add the gem to the Rails application's Gemfile by entering:**
+**1 - Add the gem to your Rails application's Gemfile:**

 ```bash
 bundle add rails_application_service
 ```

-**2 - Install the gem into the Rails application's directory by running:**
+**2 - Install the gem by running:**

 ```bash
 bundle install
 ```

-**3 - Create an `app/services` subdirectory in the Rails application's directory by running:**
+**3 - Create an `app/services` directory in your Rails application:**

 ```bash
 mkdir -p app/services
 ```